Second Congo War: Chad

 Kabila had originally discounted the possibility of support from Françafrique (Francophone Africa) but after a summit meeting in Libreville, Gabon, on 24 September, Chad agreed to send 2,000 troops.
 France had encouraged Chad to join as a means of regaining influence in a region where the French had retreated after the 1994 genocide committed against Tutsi in Rwanda.
 Nevertheless, Chadian intervention resulted in a fiasco.
 Its forces were accused of serious human rights violations and looting, virtually from their arrival in the country.
 They withdrew very quickly under international and national pressure and opprobrium.

 Sudan

 Unconfirmed reports in September 1999 indicated that forces of the government of Sudan were fighting rebels in Orientale Province, close to the Sudanese and Ugandan borders.
 However, Sudan did not establish a significant military presence inside the DRC, though it continued to offer extensive support to three Ugandan rebel groups—the Lord's Resistance Army, the Uganda National Rescue Front II and the Allied Democratic Forces—in retaliation for Ugandan support for the Sudan People's Liberation Army.

 Aftermath and legacy

 Areas of continuing conflict

-Meeting of victims of sexual violence in the Democratic Republic of the Congo.
+A meeting of victims of sexual violence in the Democratic Republic of the Congo.

 The fragility of the state has allowed continued violence and human rights abuses in the east.
 There are three significant centres of conflict: